rocicorp/diff-server/README.md

 * **Transactions**: Replicant supports full [ACID](https://en.wikipedia.org/wiki/ACID_(computer_science)) multikey read/write
 transactions.
 Transactions in Replicant are expressed as arbitrary functions, which are executed serially and isolated from each other.
-* **Conflict-free**: Replicant is "[Strongly Eventually Consistent](https://en.wikipedia.org/wiki/Eventual_consistency#Strong_eventual_consistency)"): all nodes are guaranteed to arrive at the same state once all transactions have been synced.
-This feature, combined with atomic transactions, means that developers typically do not need to think about the fact that nodes are disconnected.
+* **Conflict-free**: Replicant is [Causal Consistent](https://jepsen.io/consistency/models/causal): transactions are guaranteed to run in the same order on all nodes, and result in the same database state.
+This feature, combined with transaction atomicity, means that developers typically do not need to think about the fact that nodes are disconnected.
 They simply use the database as if it was a local database and synchronization happens behind the scenes.
 * **Standard Data Model**: The Replicant data model is a standard document database.
 From an API perspective, it's